-The Public Participation Plan was adopted by the MRMPO Policy Committee after a public hearing on xxx. xx, xxxx, in Central Point, to meet requirements of the federal transportation act, Moving Ahead for Progress in the 21st Century (MAP-21).
+The Public Participation Plan was adopted by the MRMPO Policy Committee after a public hearing on August 21, 2014, in Grants Pass, to meet requirements of the federal transportation act, Moving Ahead for Progress in the 21st Century (MAP-21).
 The MRMPO's Technical Advisory Committee recommended adoption after review of draft plans and suggesting changes.
-This Plan incorporates suggested changes from staff and TAC, and was open for a 45-day comment period, which is required by federal laws for plans of this type.
+This Plan incorporates suggested changes from staff and TAC, and was open for a 45-day comment period, which is required by federal laws for plans of this type of decision.